How can singing your heart out help after cancer treatment?

 Have you ever noticed how singing along to the radio or joining in a sing-along with friends reduces your stress levels?
 A lot of that has to do with the vagus nerve.
 The vagus nerve is one of the longest nerves in the body.
 It runs from the brain down through the throat, to the heart and lungs and into the gut.
 It’s critical in reducing our stress responses by turning off the ‘flight and fight’ mode.
 Singing is a good way to tone up the vagus nerve and calm us down.

 Singing involves controlling your breath.
 When we’re stressed, we often hyperventilate.
-Singing brings your breathing back to normal, which tends to calm you down.
+Singing brings your breathing back to normal, which calms you down.

 Exercise